About

 Research Standards

 Botcrawl prioritizes accuracy, context, and transparency.
-Our cybersecurity coverage may rely on public disclosures, regulatory filings, victim notices, official statements, threat intelligence sources, technical indicators, and direct observations from public-facing systems.
+Cybersecurity coverage may draw on public disclosures, regulatory filings, victim notices, official statements, threat intelligence sources, technical indicators, and direct observations from public-facing systems.

 For bot listings, Botcrawl uses available user-agent patterns, operator information, public documentation, observed behavior, and classification data.
 User-agent strings can be copied or spoofed, so bot identity should always be verified against additional signals when possible.